learn-co-curriculum/dsc-classes-and-instances-lab/README.md

 ## Creating Instances

-Let's now practice using our classes to make instances of those classes.
+Now practice using your classes to make instances of those classes.
 Make two instances of the Passenger class and assign them to the variables `meryl` and `daniel`, respectively.

 ```python